pshrmn/foraging/docs/source/tutorial.rst

 1. Add child
 ++++++++++++

-Make sure that the desired parent element is the current element.
-By default the last created selector is the current parent selector.
-Clicking on a node in the tree will make that node's selector the current selector.
-When you have the desired parent set, click the :code:`Add Child` button
+Before you add a child, make sure that the selector you want to use as the parent of the new selector is the current selector.
+By default, the root "body" selector is selected when creating or loading a page and when you save a new selector, it is set as the current selector.
+Clicking on a node in the tree will make that node the current selector.
+When you have the desired selector selected, click the :code:`Add Child` button

 .. image:: img/add-child.png

-All elements in the page that can be selected will have an outline.
-Images that can be selected will have a dashed outline.
-Mousing over the element will give the element an blue background.
-Mousing over images will give them an :code:`0.25 opacity`.
+All elements in the page that can be selected will have an outline and when hovered over will have a light blue background.
+Images that can be selected will have a dashed outline and hovering over them will set the image's opacity to :code:`0.25`.

 .. image:: img/highlight-children.png

 2. Select Element in the Page
 +++++++++++++++++++++++++++++

 Click on any outlined elements in the page.
-Clicking on an element will add a list of element selectors, from the clicked element to all parent elements before the current selector.
+Clicking on an element will generate a list of element css selectors, starting with the element you clicked and including all of its parent elements (up to, but not including, the nearest parent element in the current selector's elements array).
+Each selector is a string of an element's tag, its id (if it has one) and any classes that it has.
+Which of these parts of the selector we actually want to use will be determined in the next step.

 .. image:: img/element-choices.png